Icinga/icinga2/doc/20-development.md

     (gdb) handle SIGPIPE nostop noprint pass
     (gdb) r

-If you're opening an issue at [https://dev.icinga.org], make sure to attach as much detail as possible.
+If you create a [bug report](https://www.icinga.com/community/get-involved/), make sure to attach as much detail as possible.

 ### <a id="development-debug-gdb-backtrace-running"></a> GDB Backtrace from Running Process